 Helen Thackray, M.D., FAAP, Vice President of Clinical Development and Chief Medical Officer

 Dr. Thackray joined GlycoMimetics in 2006.
 She has extensive experience in design and execution of clinical trials, including early-stage development of novel biologics and small molecules through to successful clinical proof of concept.
 In addition, she has a particular interest in Orphan Drug and Fast Track products.
-At GlycoMimetics, she oversees development of investigational products for the company, including a Phase 2 clinical program in sickle cell disease, a program for cancer and thrombosis, and supportive manufacturing and preclinical work.
+At GlycoMimetics, she oversees development of investigational products for the company, including a recently completed Phase 2 clinical program in sickle cell disease, a program for cancer and thrombosis, and supportive manufacturing and preclinical work.
 Concurrent to her position at GlycoMimetics, Dr. Thackray holds an appointment as Assistant Clinical Professor of Pediatrics at the George Washington University School of Medicine and is a practicing board-certified hospital-based pediatrician.
 Previously, she was Vice President of Clinical Product Development at Biosynexus, Inc. While at Biosynexus, Dr. Thackray oversaw the complex clinical development of a biologic product in hospitalized neonates.
 Prior to entering industry, she completed a pediatrics residency at Children’s National Medical Center in Washington, D.C., followed by a year as Pediatric Chief Resident and Adjunct Instructor in Pediatrics.
 She served as a Medical Genetics Fellow at the National Human Genome Research Institute of the National Institutes of Health.
 Dr. Thackray received her B.S. from Stanford University and her M.D. from George Washington University School of Medicine.
-She is a member of the Institutional Review Board of the National Center for Healthcare Statistics; recently served on the BIO PDUFA V Technical Discussions team; and is a Fellow of the American Academy of Pediatrics.
+She is a member of the Institutional Review Board of Holy Cross Hospital; recently served on the BIO PDUFA V Technical Discussions team; and is a Fellow of the American Academy of Pediatrics.

 Brian Hahn, Chief Financial Officer